sbjen/LinkIt/README.md

 ## Acknowledgments
-I would like to thank the developers and contributors on Stacke OverFlow Community valuable support.
+I would like to thank the friendy developers and contributors on Stacke OverFlow Community valuable support.

 ## License
 sb7 License